5 min read · Design

 Quick Answers

-Usually yes — modern architecture warrants modern tones (gray, charcoal, blue); Heathered Moss reads traditional.
+Usually yes — modern architecture warrants cooler, more neutral tones like gray, charcoal, or blue.
+Heathered Moss reads traditional and natural, which fights a contemporary design.

 Sources